Staff of Extension Services USP Suva 1985

 Savenaca Ravono, despatch clerk, who was still with CFL in 1999

-This good-humoured lady is the late Penerope Faktaurere.
+This lovely lady is the late Penerope Faktaurere.

-I suppose I should finish with one of the CCD: not taken at my desk, but in our garden with my daughter and the lovely lady who helped us in the house, Mere Kalou (Vitokai) from Kadavu.
-I think I was dressed up for my fortieth birthday in November 1983.
+I suppose I should finish with one of the CCD: not taken at my desk, but in our garden with my elder daughter Eleanor (aged 4) and the lovely lady who helped us in the house, Mere Kalou (nee Vitokai, I think) from Kadavu, who has now retired to her village at Kavala Bay.